Yonathan Daza Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in the league.
+- The pitching staff for the Nationals has a collective seven K/9, the third-worst in MLB.

-- The Nationals have a 5.07 team ERA that ranks 21st across all MLB pitching staffs.
+- The Nationals have a 5.18 team ERA that ranks 22nd among all league pitching staffs.

-- The Nationals allow the fifth-most home runs in baseball (14 total, 1.8 per game).
+- Nationals pitchers combine to surrender 15 total home runs at a rate of 1.7 per game (fifth-most in the league).

-- Williams (0-1) takes the mound for the Nationals to make his second start of the season.
+- Kuhl (0-0) starts for the Nationals, his second of the season.

-- The right-hander last pitched on Monday against the Tampa Bay Rays, when he tossed five innings, allowing three earned runs while giving up six hits.
+- In his last appearance on Tuesday, the righty threw five innings against the Tampa Bay Rays, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.